ManishIIITK/ChaiAurBackend/lecture6/Readme.md

 # Lecture 12: Logic Building -> Controller, Routes

 Wrote logic for just testing whether register route is working or not

+# Lecture 13: logic for createUser

+All steps are written as a comment inside createUser function